swirlai/swirl-search/README.md

 SWIRL is the first open source, [Federated Search Engine](https://en.wikipedia.org/wiki/Federated_search)!

-SWIRL makes it easy for search developers, data scientists and power users to search multiple search engine silos at once and quickly receive unified results *without* extracting and indexing *anything*.
+SWIRL makes it easy for search developers, data scientists and power users to query multiple search engine silos at once and quickly receive unified results *without* extracting and indexing *anything*.
 It includes connectors to elastic, solr, Google PSE, NLResearch.com, generic HTTP/GET/JSON and Sqlite3 that are easy to configure, without writing code.
-Then use SWIRL's simple REST APIs to run searches and quickly retrieve unified results, re-ranked by SWIRL using built-in cosine-vector similarity plus term, phrase and freshness boosts.
+Then use SWIRL's simple REST APIs to run searches and quickly retrieve unified results, re-ranked by SWIRL using built-in cosine-vector similarity plus term and phrase boosts.

 SWIRL is available under the [Apache 2.0 license](https://github.com/sidprobstein/swirl-search/blob/main/LICENSE), and leans heavily on the popular python/django/celery/rabbit-mq stack - a universe of plug-ins that can extend and integrate SWIRL with a range of existing systems.